unfoldingWord/unfoldingWord.github.io-old/pages/resources.md

 #### Unlocked Literal Bible (ULB)

 -   **What?** An open-licensed update of the ASV, intended to provide a "form-centric" understanding of the Bible.
--   **Why?** It attempts to increase the translator's understanding of the lexical and grammatical composition of the underlying text by adhering closely to the word order and structure of the originals.
+-   **Why?** Increases the translator's understanding of the lexical and grammatical composition of the underlying text by adhering closely to the word order and structure of the originals.
 -   **Where?**  <https://unfoldingword.org/ulb>

 #### Unlocked Dynamic Bible (UDB)

 -   **What?** An open-licensed translation, intended to provide a "functional" understanding of the Bible.
--   **Why?** It attempts to increase the translator's understanding of the text by translating theological terms as descriptive phrases.
+-   **Why?** Increases the translator's understanding of the text by translating theological terms as descriptive phrases.
 -   **Where?**  <https://unfoldingword.org/udb>

 ### TRANSLATION HELPS